Franco Harris: Professional career

 Harris was chosen for nine consecutive Pro Bowls (1972–1980), and was All-Pro in 1977.
 Harris rushed for more than 1,000 yards in eight seasons, breaking a record set by Jim Brown.
 The running back tandem of Harris and Rocky Bleier combined with a strong defense to win four Super Bowls following the 1974, 1975, 1978, and 1979 seasons.
 On January 12, 1975, he was the Most Valuable Player of Super Bowl IX; in that game he rushed for 158 yards and a touchdown on 34 carries for a 16–6 win over the Minnesota Vikings.
 Harris was the first African American as well as the first Italian-American to be named Super Bowl MVP.
 Harris was a major contributor for the Steelers in all of their first four Super Bowl wins.
 His Super Bowl career totals of 101 carries for 354 yards are records and his four career rushing touchdowns are tied for the second-most in Super Bowl history.

 Harris claimed that he extended his career and thus his contribution to the team's objectives (including four Super Bowl victories) by avoiding unnecessary contact.

 With the retirement of O. J. Simpson after the 1979 season, Harris became the career rushing leader among active players.
 Following the 1983 season, Harris and Walter Payton were both closing in on Jim Brown's NFL rushing record, and Harris asked the Rooney family for a pay raise.
 Believing that Harris was on the downside of his career, they refused and Harris threatened to hold out.
 The Steelers released him during training camp in 1984 and he then signed with the Seattle Seahawks during the 1984 season.
 He played just eight games with the team, gaining only 170 yards before retiring (192 yards short of Jim Brown's record).

 In his 13 professional seasons, Harris gained 12,120 yards (then 3rd all-time) on 2,949 carries, a 4.1 yards per carry average, and scored 91 rushing touchdowns (then also 3rd).
 He caught 307 passes for 2,287 yards, a 7.4 yards per reception average, and nine receiving touchdowns.
-Harris's 12,120 career rushing yards rank him 12th all time in the NFL, while his 91 career rushing touchdowns rank him 10th all time tied with Jerome Bettis.
+Harris's 12,120 career rushing yards rank him amongst the all-time leaders in the NFL, while his 91 career rushing touchdowns rank him 10th all time tied with Jerome Bettis.